apache/airflow/docs/README.rst

 Common Docs build errors
 ------------------------

-.rst sytax is sensitive to whitespace, linebreaks, and indents, and can affect build output.
+.rst syntax is sensitive to whitespace, linebreaks, and indents, and can affect build output.
 When you write content and either skip indentations, forget linebreaks, or leave trailing whitespace, it often produces docs build errors  that block your PR's mergeability.

 unexpected unindent